final-hill/decorator-contracts/README.md

 on a stack is that it is not empty.
 If this assertion fails an `AssertionError` is raised.

-Static features, including the constructor, can not be assigned a `demands` assertion.
+Static features, including the constructor, cannot be assigned a `demands` assertion.
 In the future this may be enabled for non-constructor static methods but the implications are not clear at present.